 As a herbal tea, chamomile is commonly used to soothe digestive discomfort.
 It may help alleviate bloating, flatulence, belching, and other digestive issues.

-German Chamomile may also stimulate appetite.
+German Chamomile might also stimulate appetite.

 Topical Use